baldwindavid/convert_id/README.md

 ## Credits

-Thanks to [@morinap](https://github.com/morinap) for the idea and has a similar tool written in Python (not available on Github afaik).
+Thanks to [@morinap](https://github.com/morinap) for the idea who has a similar tool written in Python (not available on Github afaik).